DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 Older, remote communities were said to be particularly vulnerable to online frauds and scams, tending to take offers of financial remuneration over the internet at face value.
-A project officer for a royalties organization said: ‘We have those all the time.
+A project officer for a royalties organization said, ‘We have those all the time.
 The number of scams that are going on at any given time \[…\] We have old ladies saying, “I’m going to win a million dollars.
-Look at this \[…\] I’ve got this on my phone”, and I’m like “No. Don’t reply.
+Look at this \[…\] I’ve got this on my phone”, and I’m like, “No. Don’t reply.
 Don’t engage”.
 They just don’t understand that it’s not – it’s coming on a phone, it’s
 \[not\] coming on an official \[basis\].’